Jacrac04/DFM-Bot/README.md

 ### Tips
 * IMPORTANT: Please read [this](https://github.com/Jacrac04/DFM-Bot/issues/1) before using
 * If you use a 'keep going till i say' question url the only way to stop the bot is by closing the window or terminating the process
+* After about 15 on one 'skill' you will reach 'master' level.
+You can keep answering questions on that skill but you will not gain points.
+So if you want to get lots of points go to on Dr frost practice --> key skills then select lots of skills which you haven't done before then practise them.

 ## Bugs, Issues And Requests
-Please report any issue or bugs [here](https://github.com/Jacrac04/DFM-Bot/issues) See the [open issues](https://github.com/Jacrac04/DFM-Bot/issues) for a list of proposed features (and known issues).
+Please report any issue or bugs [here](https://github.com/Jacrac04/DFM-Bot/issues/new/choose) See the [open issues](https://github.com/Jacrac04/DFM-Bot/issues) for a list of proposed features (and known issues).

 ## Contributing